PrestaShop/docs/development/architecture/migration-guide/strategy.md

 ## Form Theme

-We dont want to render manually Form inputs, so we now rely on a [Twig Form Theme][twig-form-theme] allowing us to render all of our Symfony forms with a single block
+We don't want to render Form inputs manually, so we now rely on a [Twig Form Theme][twig-form-theme] allowing us to render all of our Symfony forms with a single block

 ```
 {{ form_widget(form) }}